-Writing credits as finally determined hereunder shall appear on the screen.
-If 8. the writing credits appear in the main titles, they shall appear on a title card immediately preceding the card on which appears credit to the director of the motion picture, provided such writing credits shall not be more than the second personal credit prior to the beginning of the motion picture.
-If there are no personal names or portions of personal names whatsoever in the main titles, except as part of the name of an entity, which name or portion of personal name does not appear in any other capacity on the motion picture, then the writing credits as finally determined hereunder may appear as the first credit in the end titles or immediately following the card on which appears the credit to the director and the writing credits may not appear in a position later than the second credit in the end titles after the body of the motion picture.
-Notwithstanding the foregoing, if the director is also the only person receiving "Produced by" credit on the motion picture, the credit to the director may be combined in the form "Produced and Directed by" or "Directed and Produced by" on a single card.
-Writing credit shall appear on a separate card, except that when the sole credited writer of the screenplay is also the author of the
+8. Writing credits as finally determined hereunder shall appear on the screen.
+If the writing credits appear in the main titles, they shall appear on a title card immediately preceding the card on which appears credit to the director of the motion picture, provided such writing credits shall not be more than the second personal credit prior to the beginning of the motion picture.1 If there are no personal names or portions of personal names whatsoever in the main titles, except as part of the name of an entity, which name or portion of personal name does not appear in any other capacity on the motion picture, then the writing credits as finally determined hereunder may appear as the first credit in the end titles or immediately following the card on which appears the credit to the director and the writing credits may not appear in a position later than the second credit in the end titles after the body of the motion picture.
+Notwithstanding the foregoing, if the director is also the only person receiving "Produced by" credit on the motion picture, the credit to the director may be combined in the form "Produced and Directed by" or "Directed and Produced

-&lt;sup>1Changes in this Paragraph 8 of Theatrical Schedule A from the Writers Guild of America Theatrical and Television Agreement - 1992 Extension Agreement are subject to contractual commitments with individual producers existing on May 27, 1995.
+1Changes in this Paragraph 8 of Theatrical Schedule A from the Writers Guild of America Theatrical and Television Agreement - 1992 Extension Agreement are subject to contractual commitments with individual producers existing on May 27, 1995.
 As to those theatrical motion pictures for which contractual commitments exist prior to May 27, 1995, the provisions of the Writers Guild of America Theatrical and Television Agreement - 1992 Extension Agreement shall apply.